Plug-in electric vehicles in California: ZEV regulation

 California's zero-emission vehicles (ZEVs) regulation was first adopted in 1990 as part of the Low Emission Vehicle Program, and it has been modified several times over the years.
 The ZEV program is under the responsibility of the California Air Resources Board (CARB).
 The program goal is to reduce the pervasive air pollution affecting the main metropolitan areas in the state, particularly in Los Angeles, where prolonged pollution episodes are frequent.
 At the time, California's poor air quality was worse than the other 49 states combined.

 The first ruling was the 1990 Low-Emission Vehicle (LEV I) Program.
-CARB ruled that each of the U.S.'s seven largest carmakers— the largest of which was General Motors —would be required to make 2% of its fleet emission-free by 1998, 5% by 2001, and 10% by 2003, in accordance with consumer demand, in order to continue to sell cars in California.
+CARB ruled that each of the U.S.'s seven largest carmakers— the largest of which was General Motors —would be required to make 2% of its fleet emission-free by 1998, 5% by 2001, and 10% by 2003, in accordance with consumer demand, to continue to sell cars in California.
 Other members of what was then the American Automobile Manufacturers Association, along with Toyota, Nissan and Honda, each also developed an electric car in response to the new mandate: the General Motors EV1 (1996-2003), Toyota RAV4 EV (1997-2003), Honda EV Plus (1997-1999), Nissan Altra (1998-2001), Chrysler TEVan (1993-1995), Dodge Caravan EPIC (1999 to 2001), and Ford TH!NK City (1999-2003).

 As the carmakers leasing electric cars believed that these vehicles occupied an unprofitable niche of the automobile market, an alliance of the major automakers litigated the CARB regulation in court, resulting in a slackening of the ZEV stipulation, permitting the companies to produce super-low-emissions vehicles, natural gas vehicles, and hybrid cars in place of pure electrics.
 Production was subsequently discontinued in 2002, and, with the exception of Toyota, all of the cars on the road were repossessed.
 Lessees were not given the option to purchase their cars.

 The ZEV regulation has evolved and been modified several times since 1990, and several new partial or low-emission categories were created.
 The Low-Emission Vehicle Program was revised in 2008 to define modified ZEV regulations for 2015 models.
 CARB estimates the ZEV program will result in 15% ZEV sales by 2025.